 cracked black pepper, to taste

 Melt butter in the same pan on high heat.
 Then reduce heat to low and pour in vegetable-egg mixture.
-As soon as the omelette starts to set, sprinkle feta cheese on top & season with pepper, to taste.
+As soon as the omelette starts to set, sprinkle feta cheese on top and season with pepper, to taste.
 After a few seconds, lift up omelette on one side to check if it's ready to be folded over.
-When ready, fold omelette over & continue to cook until desired color (i.e., light golden brown, etc.) has been reached.
-Then flip over & cook a few seconds more on the other side.
+When ready, fold omelette over and continue to cook until desired color (i.e., light golden brown, etc.) has been reached.
+Then flip over and cook a few seconds more on the other side.
 (Cooking time may vary depending on how you like your omelettes.)
 Transfer to plate(s), sprinkle with remaining 1/2 Tbsp. chives, and serve hot or warm.

 Yield: Makes 1-2 servings.

 Another useful tip: You might've noticed that when you beat eggs together in a bowl and then lift up the bowl, you'll usually find a "ring of egg" left behind on the counter top.
 To avoid this, simply place the bowl inside of another bowl.
-This works even better than a paper towel, which will typically stick to both the bowl & the countertop after soaking up the egg. ;)
+This works even better than a paper towel, which will typically stick to both the bowl and the countertop after soaking up the egg. ;)

 Please note that this omelette does not need salt, because it's already plenty salty enough with the feta.
-I once even tried adding only a very tiny amount & even that little bit still made the omelette way too salty.
+I once even tried adding only a very tiny amount and even that little bit still made the omelette way too salty.
 So, add salt at your own peril. ;)